Namanj/Mortgage-Market-Tri-Analysis/README.md

 </p>
 The baseline model RMSE was 0.384 while the SARIMAX model RMSE was 0.186

 ## Next Steps:
-Loan Default Classifier :
-Extend model to allow a particular branch to determine the risk of loan default per portfolio
+- For the Loan Default Classifier I would like to extend model to allow a particular branch to determine the risk of loan default per portfolio

-Location Recommender :
-Extend Cost Function to determine the tradeoff between clustering of office locations vs having a larger spread Make Cost Function less sensitive to initializations
+- For the Location Recommender I would like to extend the Cost Function to determine the tradeoff between clustering of office locations vs having a larger spread.
+Also, make the Cost Function less sensitive to initializations.

-Forecasting Business :
-Incorporate Exponential Smoothing (ETS) in the forecasting
+- For the Forecasting Business I would like to Incorporate Exponential Smoothing (ETS) in the forecasting